 IP geofencing is a security measure that restricts IP availability by geography, regardless of a user’s access permissions.
 Think of it as a virtual perimeter around a given location.

-Organizations also need to ensure that they are able to protect IP via use models.
+Organizations need to ensure that they are able to protect IP via use models.
 This entails user permissions, where certain individuals may only have read access to IP, others may only have write access to it, etc.

-Preventing Leaks with IP Geofencing
+How to Prevent Leaks With IP Geofencing

 - Regional permissions can be applied to the IP.